Amr097/personal--portfolio/README.md

 1-Looks modren and include some animations to keep the audience engaged and more willing to keep scrolling.

-2-Easy to update to provide a good owner experience (In this case the owner is me personally :D)
+2-Easy to update to provide a good owner experience (In this case the owner is me personally :D).

 ## Features

 1- Modern aesthetics, animations and Responsivness to most screen sizes.